yannbouteiller/rtgym/README.md

 - The inference duration of the model, i.e. the elapsed duration between two calls of the step() function, may be too long for the time-step duration that the user is trying to use.
 - The procedure that retrieves observations may take too much time or may be called too late (the latter can be tweaked in the configuration dictionary).
 Remember that, if observation capture is too long, it must not be part of the `get_obs_rew_terminated_info()` method of your interface.
 Instead, this method must simply retrieve the latest available observation from another process, and the action buffer must be long enough to handle the observation capture duration.
 This is described in the Appendix of [Reinforcement Learning with Random Delays](https://arxiv.org/abs/2010.02966).

+A call to `reset()` starts the elastic `rtgym` clock.
+Once the clock is started, it can be stopped by a call to the `wait()` API, which enables the user to artificially "pause" the environment.

 ## Tutorial
 This tutorial will teach you how to implement a Real-Time Gym environment for your custom application, using ```rtgym```.